 (2) After the court has heard the explanation of the circumstances surrounding the commission of the civil infraction, an appropriate order shall be entered in the court's records.

 (3) There is no appeal from the court's determination or order.
 [1987 c 456 § 19.]

 7.80.120 Monetary penalties-Restitution.
-(Effective until January 1, 2019.)
 (1) A person found to have committed a civil infraction shall be assessed a monetary penalty.